mholling/nswtopo/README.markdown

     declination:
       spacing: 1000           # perpendicular spacing of magnetic declination lines in metres

-Specify UTM grid intervals and appearance.
-You should include the UTM grid if the map is for normal use.
-For a rogaining map, the UTM is not needed and clutters up the map, so leave it out.
+Specify the appearance of the UTM grid and labels.
+You should include the UTM grid if the map is for normal use; for a rogaining map, the grid is not needed and clutters up the map, so leave it out.
+You can choose from two label styles: `grid` or `line`.
+Grid-style yields easting and northing labels superimposed on the grid lines at regular intervals; line-style yields two lines of easting and northing labels crossing at the centre of the map.
+Set label spacing with the labels `spacing` attribute.

     grid:
-      intervals:              # horizontal and vertical spacing of UTM grid lines in metres
+      interval: 1000          # horizontal and vertical spacing of UTM grid lines in metres
-        - 1000                # (East-West grid spacing in metres)
-        - 1000                # (North-South grid spacing in metres)
+      labels:
+        style: grid           # default to grid-style labels...
+        spacing: 5            # ... with a spacing of 5 grid squares between labels
-      fontsize: 6.0           # font size of UTM grid labels
+      fontsize: 7.8           # font size of UTM grid labels
       family: Arial Narrow    # font family of UTM grid labels
       weight: 200             # font weight of UTM grid labels